Roblox/creator-docs/content/en-us/art/accessories/specifications.md

 If using modeling software to skin your accessories, keep in mind that **Joint Influences** (Maya) or **Bone Assignments** (Blender) per vertex should be limited to **4**.

-For more information basic skinning in third-party modeling software, such as Blender's [Automatic Weights](https://docs.blender.org/manual/en/latest/animation/armatures/skinning/parenting.html#with-automatic-weights), see [Skinning a Simple Mesh](../../art/modeling/skinning-a-simple-mesh.md) for instructions on rigging, applying weights, and skinning a basic mesh.
+For more information on basic skinning in third-party modeling software, such as Blender's [Automatic Weights](https://docs.blender.org/manual/en/latest/animation/armatures/skinning/parenting.html#with-automatic-weights), see [Skinning a Simple Mesh](../../art/modeling/skinning-a-simple-mesh.md) for instructions on rigging, applying weights, and skinning a basic mesh.

 ### Cage Meshes